 Barking isn’t quite as common as clicking, but it is also a sign that your gecko is stressed.
 In many ways, barking will sound like clicking, but it has a slightly hoarser sound.
 Barking is less common than clicking because it is a more serious response.
 Geckos often bark when they feel they are in direct danger, not just when they are uncomfortable or annoyed.

 - Related Read: Do Leopard Geckos Bite?
 Does It Hurt?

 The least common sound you can hear from your leopard gecko is screaming.
 Screaming is a key sign that your leopard gecko is scared and feels that it is in danger.
 Adult geckos rarely scream, though juvenile leopard geckos scream a lot.

 If you get a juvenile leopard gecko, expect to hear it screaming quite a bit at first.
 Be extremely patient and as gentle as possible during this stage.
-As the leopard gecko grows, it will become accustomed to you and most likely grow out of the screaming phase.
+As the leopard gecko grows, it will become accustomed to you and will most likely grow out of the screaming phase.

-What To Do About Your Gecko’s Noises
+What to Do About Your Gecko’s Noises

 Whenever you hear your leopard gecko making noises, it’s important to understand what the noises mean so that you can act accordingly.
 If your leopard gecko is happy, you just need to keep doing what you were doing before.